vividos/Svg.Skia.Forms/Documentation.md

         xmlns:ssf="clr-namespace:Svg.Skia.Forms;assembly=Svg.Skia.Forms"
         x:Class="Svg.Skia.Forms.Sample.SamplePage">

-With the `xmlns:ssf` attribute specified on the page, the `SvgImage` control that lives in that namespace can be used:
+With the `xmlns:ssf` attribute specified on the node, the `SvgImage` control that lives in that namespace can be used:

     <ssf:SvgImage Source="..."
                   WidthRequest="48"
                   HeightRequest="48" />

-Note that you have to specify a `WidthRequest` and `HeightRequest` attribute, otherwise the control has its default size.
+Note that you have to specify `WidthRequest` and `HeightRequest` attributes, otherwise the control has its default size.
 You can use other attributes like `HorizontalOptions` and `VerticalOptions to position the control.